happyCoder85/next-js-training/02-CoreReactPrinciples/05-ReusingComponentsWithProps.md

 •	Props are received as a single object and can be accessed inside the component using props.<name>.
 •	They make components more flexible and reusable by enabling different configurations for the same component.
 ```

-Post.jsx:

-Now, when you run the app, you’ll see two distinct posts with unique authors and content, all thanks to the Props feature.
-Props in Practice
-Props are essential when you want to reuse components but still maintain flexibility.
-They make your component adaptable and scalable, as you can pass varying data to the same component without duplicating code.
-This becomes even more powerful when you integrate external data, like fetching posts from a database.
-Not every component needs Props, but when a component must be used in multiple places with different data, Props are the perfect tool to make that happen.
-Key Takeaways
-•	Props allow you to pass dynamic data to React components.
-•	Props are received as a single object and can be accessed inside the component using props.<name>.
-•	They make components more flexible and reusable by enabling different configurations for the same component.